khaefner/buffer_overflow/README.md

    - Full Register Overwrite: A screenshot showing the output of info registers and x/14x $sp+460 after running the payload with 'B's, 'C's, and 'D's.
 The EIP, EBP, and EBX registers should be clearly overwritten.

-   - Test exploit code: A scren shot of the terminal shoing the eploit-test.py being run with the print of the memory running in the buffer
+   - Test exploit code: A screen shot of the terminal showing the exploit-test.py being run with the print of the memory running in the buffer

    - Final Exploit Code: The complete, final source code for your exploit.py script.